Apply Now

 You should also distinguish which specimens are being collected for the study and which are collected as part of the patient's standard of care.

-• Don't use language that ignores or diminishes the participant's legal rights
+• Language that ignores or diminishes the participant's legal rights

-• Don't use language that releases the sponsor from liability if there is misconduct or negligence
+• Language that releases the sponsor from liability if there is misconduct or negligence

 Obtaining Consent In Person

-While the subject is with the study staff, the staff should make sure to do a few things before obtaining consent.
-First, they need to read the consent document and make sure to allow time for questions on things the subject doesn't understand.
-The staff should allow the potential subject to take the ICF home so they can review it with others.
+Prior to obtaining informed consent and presenting your study participant with an ICF, study staff should make sure to do a few things with participants.
+First, provide time for participants to read the consent document and allow participants to ask for questions.
+If desired, participants should be allowed to take the ICF home so they can review it with others.

 An investigator should only get consent from a potential subject if proper time was given, the staff did not influence the subject, and if the information was understood by the patient.
-The staff can also perform an assessment of a patient's comprehension to ensure that they truly understood the document.
+The staff can also assess a patient's comprehension to ensure they truly understood the document.

-The script should be created in conjunction with the ICF.
-While writing the script, keep in mind the main purpose of why the patient is in the clinic, and the value of their time.
-It should be conversational, informative, but concise.
+It may be useful to create a script for study staff to utilize when presenting an ICF to clinical study participants.
+This script should be created in conjunction with the ICF.
+While writing the script, keep in mind the main purpose of why the patient is in the clinic and the value of their time.
+It should be conversational, informative, but concise and help ensure your team conveys everything the participant needs to know.

-Informed consent is essential for a successful and ethical research study.
-It is about giving potential subjects the pertinent information they need to make an informed decision about participating in a clinical study.
+ICFs are about giving potential subjects the pertinent information they need to make an informed decision about participating in a clinical study.
 Consent is also a process that includes a give and take exchange between the subject and the study personnel.
-When writing an ICF, it is important to take these factors as well as federal regulations into account.
+Further, they provide an excellent opportunity to get buy-in from participants on your research goals.

 Other Helpful Articles